bnsngao/CECS491-Posted/README.md

 ## Usage

-Refer to the User Guide in the Documentation folder
+Refer to the User Guide in the Design Documents folder

 ## Authors